tmichniewski/MiniSpark/README.md

 ```

 The purpose of this method, which is yet another alias to standard - this time Spark - method called `Dataset.transform`
-is to be able to compose expressions consisting of a `Dataset` with subsequent function, when such an expression will
+is to be able to compose expressions consisting of a `Dataset` with subsequent `Function`, when such an expression will
-produce another Dataset.
+produce another `Dataset`.

 ```scala
 val person: Dataset[Person] = spark.read.parquet("person.parquet").as[Person]